Multiform-Validator/docs/README.md

-# LIB UNDER MODIFICATION, CONTINUES WORKING VIA NPM BUT THE DOCUMENTATION MAY NOT BE ACCESSIBLE AT THE MOMENT

-# I accept help to make the version of the other programming languages.
+## I accept help to make the version of the other programming languages.
 It sucks to do it alone );

+only js and ts version work

 # Multiform-validator